-When disabled or infirmed adults can no longer provide safe and effective self-care, another person in their life will need to step up and help.
-This other person can obtain authority and power to act on behalf of the infirmed adult through a process called conservatorship.
-At the Law Offices of Andrew Cohen, our qualified and experienced team is ready to help when you need a Santa Clarita conservatorship attorney.
+When disabled or ailing adults can no longer safely and effectively care for themselves, another person in their life will need to provide assistance and decision-making.
+This other person can obtain authority and power to act on behalf of the incapacitated adult through a process called conservatorship.
+At the Law Offices of Andrew Cohen, our qualified and experienced team is ready to help when you need a Santa Clarita conservatorships attorney.
 We understand conservatorship laws in California, and we want to ensure this is done correctly and in the best interests of you and your loved one.

 A general conservatorship in Santa Clarita, California, may be needed if an adult is unable to care for themselves or their finances due to their age or disability.
 A limited conservatorship may be needed when an adult is unable to manage some, but maybe not all, of their daily living.